Choose the Best Sunglasses to Protect Your Eyes

 - Macular degeneration (damage to the central vision).

 Protecting your eyes is key, and a good pair of sunglasses can do just that.

 - Purchase sunglasses that block 100 percent of UV rays.

 - Wear larger or wrap-around sunglasses.
 They block more UV rays.

-So find your perfect shades, and head out into the summer sun!
+So, find your perfect shades and head out into that sunshine!
 And if you’re not seeing as well as you should, remember that the Lifespan Physician Group Ophthalmology is here to see you.

 About the Author:

 Lifespan Physician Group Ophthalmology

 Lifespan Physician Group Ophthalmology provides a full spectrum of ophthalmology services, from diagnosis and treatment of common eye diseases to cataract surgery, ophthalmic plastic and reconstructive surgery.
 Our ophthalmology team sees referrals from within the Lifespan system as well as patients from the community.

 Find a Doctor